-If you’re putting money into a 401k, you’re already ahead of the game in comparison to many Americans.
-A recent study by the Pew Charitable Trust found that 28% of employees who have access to a retirement plan at work don’t contribute.
-So, if you have a 401(k) account at all, it might be tempting to pat yourself on the back and call it a day.
+If you’re putting money into a 401k, you’re already ahead of the game compared to most people.
+A recent study by the Pew Charitable Trust found that 28% of employees who don’t have access to a retirement plan at work don’t contribute to any retirement investment vehicle at all.
+No IRA (individual retirement account), no individual investor brokerage account, nothing.

 In this post we’ll talk through easy steps you can take to: